bartvandebiezen/css-conventions/css-conventions.md

 ### Do nest pseudo-classes, pseudo-elements, media queries, and states with Less or Sass.

 - Makes sure style and behavior of the same selector are grouped.
-- Nested pseudo-classes, pseudo-elements, media queries, and states should not be separated by one empty line.
+- Nested pseudo-classes, pseudo-elements, media queries, and states should not be separated by an empty line.

 **Right:**
 ```Less